vieirinhaabr/balanced_binary_search_tree/README.md

       <li> random (to generate random numbers and insert they on tree) </li>
     </ul>

-## What I do?
+## How this project work?

-I will explain step by step i do to balance Tree:
+I will explain step by step what this code do to balance the Tree:
   <ul>
-    I will insert some Nodes, on this example I will insert those -> [50, 40, 35, 30, 25, 47, 43, 41, 44, 55, 60, 57, 65], ok lets do it.
+    I will insert some nodes, in this example I will insert these in this order -> [50, 40, 35, 36, 39, 38, 37, 51, 52, 53], ok lets do it.
-    I will insert Nodes on Tree how in reality, one by one, i will stop when Tree is unbalanced.
+    I will insert Nodes on Tree how in reality, one by one, I will stop to explain when Tree is unbalanced.
     <br>
 	<li> I inserted 50(root), then 40, then 35 and Tree looks how this: </li>
 	<p align="center">